What is a product coach?

 What are the benefits of a product coach?

-Product teams work on products which solve customer problems which help build great products that customers love.
-Product coaches, help product teams.
+Product coaches help build and enable product teams to work on products that solve customer problems and help build great products that customers love.

-When the "Agile" and "Lean Startup Movement", started it resulted in widespread adoption of "Scrum".
+When the "Agile" and "Lean Startup Movement", started it resulted in the widespread adoption of "Scrum".

 This was assumed to be the silver bullet but instead led organizations into just improving product development (delivery) only.

-Thus leading to feature factories and essentially resulting in the organization stuck in the "build trap".
+Thus leading to feature factories and essentially resulting in the organization being stuck in the "build trap".

-- Improved retention rate of product teams - product managers, designer and engineers.
+2. The improved retention rate of product teams - product managers, designers, and engineers.

-- Determining baseline costs and reduces customer acquisition costs through implementation of modern product management strategies and practices.
+3. Determining baseline costs and reducing customer acquisition costs through the implementation of modern product management strategies and practices.

-- Increased lifetime value of customer through execution of product delivery frameworks.
+4. The increased lifetime value of customers through execution of product delivery frameworks.

-- Reduction in constant fire fighting by making your organization balance from strategic to tactical.
+5. Reduction in constant firefighting by making your organization balance from strategic to tactical.

-- Avoidance of high sunk costs from quality issues to missed delivery dates to features which add no value and return on investment.
+6. Avoidance of high sunk costs from quality issues to missed delivery dates to features that add no value and return on investment.

 What are the signs we need a product coach in our organization?